xhyrom/discord-datamining/data/articles/normal/articles/18859311755287/content.md

 <p><strong>Q: Who can redeem this Midjourney Basic Plan Subscription to their Midjourney account?</strong></p>
 <p><strong>A: </strong>This offer is open to users who do not have an active Midjourney subscription.</p>
 <p><strong>Q: Can I redeem the Midjourney Basic Plan Subscription to my Midjourney account in my region? </strong></p>
-<p><strong>A:</strong> All users outside of Cuba, Iran, North Korea, Syria, and the Crimea, Donetsk, and Luhansk Regions may claim this promotion.
+<p><strong>A:</strong> All users outside of Cuba, Iran, North Korea, Syria, Ukraine, Russia and the Crimea, Donetsk, and Luhansk Regions may claim this promotion.
 These restrictions are placed by Midjourney’s payment processor and may be read in detail <a href="https://stripe.com/legal/restricted-businesses" target="_blank" rel="noopener noreferrer">here</a>. </p>
 <h2 id="h_01HG8TXMQ28TMAM8J44M9X7NT3">Claiming and Redemption Process</h2>
 <p><strong>Q: On which Discord platforms can I claim this promotion?</strong></p>
 <p><strong>A:</strong> You'll be able to claim the promo on the mobile, browser, and desktop version of the Discord app. </p>